rsnarang/stock_market_data_pipeline/README.md

 Dagster data pipeline with an ML predictor for all securities data.

 Note: The computer I developed this on has strong specs such as an NVidia 2070 Super, AMD Ryzen 3600 12 core, 16 GB ram.
-Run time for the scripts individually was 227 seconds.
+Run time for the scripts individually was 3 minutes 46 seconds.
-Run time for the pipeline through Dagster was 482 seconds.
+Run time for the pipeline through Dagster was 10 minutes 06 seconds.

 Problem 1:
 - Incorporated multithreading due to I/O bound computations for loading csv files.